influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### runtime

 The `runtime` measurement statistics include a subset of MemStats records statistics about the Go memory allocator.
+The  `runtime` statistics can be useful to determine poor memory allocation strategies and related performance issues.

 The [Go runtime package](https://golang.org/pkg/runtime/) contains operations that interact with Go's runtime system, including functions used to control goroutines.
 It also includes the low-level type information used by the [Go reflect package](https://golang.org/pkg/reflect/).

 ####  Alloc

-* The size, in bytes, of allocated heap objects.
+* The currently allocated number of bytes of heap objects.
 * Data type: integer

 ####  Frees

-* The cumulative number of freed heap objects.
+* The cumulative number of freed (live) heap objects.
 * Data type: integer

 ####  HeapAlloc